uptech/appfit-sdk-docs/docs/flutter/usage.md

 # Cached Events

-We cache all events locally in the SDK.
-This allows us to rety failed events.
-If a device is experiencing network issues, we will retry the saved events later to help avoid losing any metrics.
+We cache all event locally in the SDK, allowing us to retry failed events.
+If a device is experiencing network issues, we will retry events once the device is back online to help avoid event data loss.